 What degree do you need to be a college professor?
 While many think that an education degree is strictly required to be a professor, this is far from the only way into this type of career.
 For those interested in this particular field of work, the scoop on the various ways to become a college professor, the job’s duties and responsibilities, and the salary and job outlook for this field are just a quick read ahead.

 The Path to Professorhood

 If you want to become a college professor, the first step is to decide on the field in which you want to teach.
-In order to teach at a college level, you will need to earn a Ph.D degree, or doctorate, in that subject area.
+In order to teach at a college level, you will need to earn a Ph.D. degree, or doctorate, in that subject area.
 Start off by earning a bachelor’s degree in a related subject; if you already have a bachelor’s degree, your next step is a master’s degree in that field before pursuing your doctorate.
-In many cases, you can begin working as a teaching assistant or a full teacher as you complete your master’s, which is often how candidates fund their Ph.D education.
-Upon entering the Ph.D program, most of your time will be spent researching and writing a dissertation rather than on coursework.
-This dissertation should be on the subject where you have the most expertise and plan to focus your career.
+In many cases, you can begin working as a teaching assistant or a full teacher as you complete your master’s, which is often how candidates fund their Ph.D. education.
+Upon entering the Ph.D. program, most of your time will be spent researching and writing a dissertation rather than on coursework.
+This dissertation should be on the subject in which you have the most expertise and plan to focus your career.

 Roles and Responsibilities of a College Professor

 In addition to teaching courses within their subject areas, college professors are also responsible for guiding and mentoring students within the major field of study where they teach.
 College professors must develop a curriculum and lesson plan, schedule the course syllabus and assignments, grade assigned work, and evaluate each student in each course.
 In addition to the work of teaching, some institutions require college professors to conduct original research and publish on their topic of expertise, as well as serve on academic committees.
 College professors typically have a flexible schedule, and many devote the school year to teaching and the summer to research and writing.